gov-cy/staging-govcy-design-system-docs/src/patterns/currency-amount.md

 Follow the instructions on how to ask and display currency amounts.

 ### How to ask
-Use a ==numeric text input== to allow users input the amount of money.
+Use a [numeric text input](../numeric_inputs/) to allow users input the amount of money.
 Consider using an [fixed width text input](../../components/text_input/#fixed-width-text-inputs) depending on the maximum length of the desired input.

 Depending on the case, you might allow decimals or only whole numbers.
 If your service does not allow decimals, consider if it is appropriate to allow decimals on user input and round up or down any amounts before validating and storing.